AbdulwahidHusein/MessgeMirror/Readme.md

 - **Remove From whitelist**: Remove a user from the whitelist.
 - **Get whitelist** : Get list of whitelisted users.
 -  **Settings** : Get Settings
+- ## under settigns
+- **enable mirroring** : Enables mirroring
+- **Disable mirroring**: Disables mirroring
+- **Get Admins**: Get List of Admins
+- **Delete Old Messages** : Deletes old messages saved to the database.
+This is useful for cleaning up the database since messages in the database are only used if there is a reply to them.
+This allows us to easily refer back to the original message.
+However, as time passes, a message becomes less likely to receive a reply, making it more suitable for deletion.

+# Settlment Verification Bot